-Lipids were extracted ultrasonically with acetone:dichloromethane:petroleum ether (1:2:2).
-The extract was dried over anhydrous sodium sulfate and lipid content was determined gravimetrically.
-Deuterated sterols (deuterocholesterol and deuterositosterol, Steraloids, Inc., Newport, RI, steraloids.com) were added as internal standards.
-In order to avoid the interference of fatty acids, lipids were saponified with 1M KOH in methanol and non-saponifiable compounds were extracted with petroleum ether – diethyl ether (4:1 v/v, Christie, 1989).
-The extracts were concentrated under a nitrogen stream and derivatized with N,O-Bis(trimethylsilyl)trifluoroacetamide and trimethylchlorosilane (BSTFA:TMCS, 10:1 v/v; AppliChem GmbH, Darmstadt, Germany; Sigma-Aldrich, St. Louis, MO, USA) for 3 hours at 60ºC.
+Lipids were extracted ultrasonically with acetone:dichloromethane:petroleum ether (1:2:2), dried over anhydrous sodium sulfate and gravimetrically determined (Colombo et al. 1996a).
+Deuterated sterols (deuterocholesterol-D7 and deuterositosterol-D7, Steraloids, Inc., Newport, RI, steraloids.com; Table 1) were added as internal standards.
+In order to avoid the interference of fatty acids, lipids (100 mg approx.) were saponified with 1M KOH in methanol and non-saponifiable compounds were extracted with petroleum ether – diethyl ether (4:1 v/v, Christie, 1989).
+The extracts were concentrated under a nitrogen stream and derivatized with 150 μl of N,O-Bis(trimethylsilyl)trifluoroacetamide and trimethylchlorosilane (BSTFA:TMCS, 10:1 v/v; AppliChem GmbH, Darmstadt, Germany; Sigma-Aldrich, St. Louis, MO, USA) for 3 hours at 60 ºC.
 The resulting trimethylsilyl derivatives were concentrated to dryness under nitrogen and resuspended in toluene prior analysis.
+All solvents used were pesticide residue analysis grade.

 Samples were analyzed using a Perkin Elmer Clarus 500 GC-MS (Perkin Elmer, Waltham, MA, USA) fitted with a Quadrex 007-5MS capillary column (60 m, 0.32 mm i.d., 0.25 μm; Quadrex Corp., Bethany, CT, USA).
-Helium was used as a carrier gas with a flow rate of 1.2 ml/min and the temperature of injector was set at 250ºC (split-splitless mode).
-The oven temperature program started at 100ºC with a ramp to 225 ºC at 15ºC/min and to 300ºC at 3ºC/min with a final holding time of 10 min.
-The transfer line temperature was set at 200ºC and the analytes were ionized by 70 eV electron impact at 180ºC.
+Helium was used as a carrier gas with a flow rate of 1.2 ml/min and the temperature of injector was set at 250 ºC (split-splitless mode).
+The oven temperature program started at 100 ºC with a ramp to 225 ºC at 15 ºC/min and to 300 ºC at 3 ºC/min with a final holding time of 10 min.
+The transfer line temperature was set at 200 ºC and the analytes were ionized by 70 eV electron impact at 180 ºC.
 The mass spectrometer was simultaneously operated in scan mode (60-600 amu) and selective ion monitoring.
 Data were acquired and processed with TurboMass 5.1 software.

 Steroids with their trivial and IUPAC names, molecular weight, retention times and mass-to-charge ratios (m/z) used for quantification and confirmation are presented in Table 1.
-Compounds were identified by comparison with authentic standards of 14 steroids (Steraloids, Sigma-Aldrich), literature data and interpretation of mass spectrometric fragmentation patterns.
+Coprostanol, epicoprostanol, coprostanone and ethylcoprostanol were collectively referred to as fecal sterols.
+Compounds were identified by comparison with authentic standards of 15 steroids (Brassicasterol, Campesterol, Coprostanone, Deuterocholesterol, Deuterositosterol, Epicoprostanol, Ergosterol and Sitosterol from Steraloids; Cholesterol, Coprostane, Coprostanol, Dehydrocholesterol, Desmosterol, Stigmastanol and Stigmasterol from Sigma-Aldrich), literature data and interpretation of mass spectrometric fragmentation patterns.
 Quantification was performed using a 4-points calibration curve (0.20-50 μg/ml) with authentic standards (Table 1).
 Peak areas were corrected according internal standard recoveries.
-Commercially standards were not available for some compounds (Cholestenol, Dehydrobrassicasterol and, 24-Ethylcoprostanol) which were quantified based on response factors of structurally related sterols.
+Commercially standards were not available for some compounds (Cholestanol, Dehydrobrassicasterol and Ethylcoprostanol) which were quantified based on response factors of structurally related sterols.

 The limit of detection (LOD) of each steroid was estimated by calculating the signal to-noise ratio (S/N) of triplicate standard solutions in the range of 0.20-50 μg/ml.
 LODs values averaged 6.5 ± 11 ng/g, ranging from (0.31 ng/g, coprostanol) to (43 ng/g, ergosterol).
-Reproducibility was assessed by the relative standard deviation (RSD) of triplicate analysis of the same samples in different batches, and averaged 11 ± 3.8 The method was highly linear in the range of concentrations of calibration curves (R2 > 0.99 for all steroids with available authentic standards).
+Reproducibility was assessed by the relative standard deviation (RSD) of triplicate analysis of the same samples in different batches, and averaged 11 ± 3.8 The method was highly linear in the range of concentrations of calibration curves (r2 > 0.99 for all steroids with available authentic standards).
 Recoveries of deuterated internal standards averaged 96 ± 1.7.
 Individual recoveries, evaluated by analysis of spiked samples ranged from 82 ± 15% (Ergosterol) to 110 ± 19% (Desmosterol).